Chrissy Metz Promises ‘Closure’ On Jack’s Death On ‘This Is Us’ Season 2

 “There’s going to be closure.
 We’re going to see how Jack has passed away and how it’s all affected everyone.”

 Chrissy Metz has been vocal about the fact that she knew This Is Us was special from the very first table read.
-Chrissy revealed that the first script read-through with her co-stars last year had everyone at the table “emotional”—even the NBC executives were crying.
+Chrissy revealed that the first script read-through with her co-stars last year had everyone at the table “emotional”— even the NBC executives were crying.

 While all of the stars of This Is Us have long been in the know about how father of three Jack Pearson eventually dies, Metz has admitted that when she found out how her TV dad passed away, it was “night and day” from what she had been predicting.